Worker on unpaid leave

 Important information:

-• Qualifying period entitling to unemployment benefits:
+• Qualifying period entitling to unemployment benefits - at least 30 days.

 • You cannot work for an employer during unpaid leave and receive unemployment benefits, even for few days only.